 Figure 2: Random effect meta-analysis of RR for manufacture workers compared to non-manufacture workers

 The risk of the BC onset by age and sex was informed through the calibration and is reported in the relevant section.
+Because the individual risks were informed through different sources which did not consider correlations between the relevant risk factors, re-calibration of the individual RR was necessary (see the calibration section).

 Other risk factors not included in the model